-What kind of glass is used for back painted glass backsplashes?
+What type of glass is suitable for making painted back splashes?

-The industry standard type of glass used for back painted glass backsplash applications is “Low Iron Glass” also known as “Starphire Glass”.
+The type of glass most popular in the glass paint industry to create back painted glass backsplashes is “Low-Iron Glass” also known as “Starphire Glass”.
 This glass is used for back painted glass because of its optically clear properties unlike regular glass (regular glass gives a green tint effect that distorts the back painted color).
 The Industry standard thickness for colored glass backsplash applications is 1/4″ or 6mm.

 What kind of glass is used for back painted glass counter tops?